percouple/Handy-Powershell-Scripts/README.md

 ## Scripts Overview
+- get-my-graph-profile.ps1:
-- get-my-graph-profile.ps1: grabs your DisplayName, Id, Mail, and             UserPrincipal name based on the organizationID you provide
+   Grabs your DisplayName, Id, Mail, and UserPrincipal name based on the organizationID you provide
+- backup-files.ps1:
+   Simple script to backup files from one provided directory to another.
+Handles errors, and contains features for file filtering, overwriting files, and scheduling regular backups.